kevinomyonga/k3vo-platform-client/README.md

 melos bootstrap
 ```

+### Running the App

+To run the app in VS Code, use the launch configuration specified in `.vscode/launch.json`.

+You can run the app in different environments (mobile/web) by selecting the appropriate configuration, the desired device, and clicking the run button.
+Or by pressing `F5`.

 ### APK

-The latest Android APK is available in:
+The latest Android APK is available at this link on [Google Drive](https://drive.google.com/file/d/1nCsEGe4jg3vT8f__IOubLH3pYxboM6x4/view?usp=share_link)
-`apps/k3vo-app/releases/K3VO.apk`

 ---